Ziconius/FudgeC2/README.md

 ## Active Development
 Below is an high-level overview of the on-going development to increase functionality, and reliability of Fudge.
+This is broken down into release cycles, focused on core functionality.

+Release 0.2 _(Human Grunt)_
 #### Implant Manager Web App
 - [ ] Add help page with implant special tags using `::cmd::` format.
 - [ ] Order implant check-ins buy quality